LCC-CIT-S25/cs162c-recursive-sort/Assignment.md

 ## Recursive sorting
 - [ ] Update README.md with description of the algorithms
-- [ ] Add a new file to implement a recursive integer sorting algorithm
+- [ ] Implement a recursive integer sorting algorithm
-  - This will take in an array and the length to sort.
+  - This will take in an array to sort and a length.
 This will be done by calling itself.
-    With the material we have covered so far, the recommended approach is to find the largest value, swap it to make it the final element, then call the function on the array with a short length to sort the n-1 elements.
+    With the material we have covered, the recommended approach is to find the largest value, swap it to make it the final element, then call the function on the array with a short length to sort the n-1 elements.
   - It is left as an exercise to define the terminating condition.
   - This is a good to commit your code.
   - Add comments on how the code works and what type of sort this is a variation of.
 - [ ] Use the above function to sort the inner dimension of a 2D dimensional array.
-    ```c++
+    ```
     {
      { 1, 2, 13, 0},
      { 12, 6, -1, 2}
     }
     ```
     would become
-    ```c++
+    ```
     {
      { 0, 1, 2, 13},
      { -1, 2, 12, 6 }